laruse91/marathonJS/README.md

 [![header](https://github.com/laruse91/marathonJS/blob/main/dist/assets/title.png?raw=true)](https://laruse91-pokemon.web.app)

-You can see and test this little game by the link below, or just click to preview:
+You can see and test this little game by the click to preview or use the link below:
 link to site: [pokemon-battle]( https://laruse91-pokemon.web.app)

 ## Pokemons Battle